A new community at Oran Park

-Oran Park house was acquired by Thomas Barker (of Maryland and Orielton) who sold it to Campbelltown grazier Edward Lomas Moore (of Badgally) in 1871.
-The property was leased by and then subsequently owned by Atwill George Kendrick who had a clearing sale on the site in 1900.
-The house had alterations possibly under the direction of Leslie Wilkinson (professor of architecture, University of Sydney) in the 1930s.
+Oran Park house was acquired by Thomas Barker (of Maryland and Orielton), who sold it to Campbelltown grazier Edward Lomas Moore (of Badgally) in 1871.
+The property was leased and subsequently owned by Atwill George Kendrick, who had a clearing sale on the site in 1900.
+The house had alterations, possibly under the direction of Leslie Wilkinson (professor of architecture, University of Sydney) in the 1930s.

-The Moore family sold the Oran Park House and land to B Robbins and Mr Smith operated a golf course with trotting facilities.
-It was sold in 1945 for £28,000, and in 1963, 361 acres was purchased by ER Smith and J Hyland, farmers.
+The Moore family sold the Oran Park House, and land to B Robbins and Mr Smith operated a golf course with trotting facilities.
+It was sold in 1945 for £28,000; in 1963, 361 acres were purchased by ER Smith and J Hyland, farmers.
 The homestead and stables were sold in 1969 by John and Peggy Cole and purchased by the Dawson-Damers, members of the English aristocracy.
 The Dawson-Damers undertook restoration guided by architect Richard Mann.
 John ‘DD’ Dawson-Damer was an Old Etonian and car collector.

 Oran Park was renamed Catherine Park House in 2013 by the developers of the new housing release Harrington Estates Pty Ltd (Mac Chronicle 10 Oct 2013).
-The name changed was agreed by Camden Council and celebrated Catherine Molle, the wife of George Molle.
+The name change was agreed upon by Camden Council and celebrated Catherine Molle, the wife of George Molle.

 In 1816 George Molle was granted Netherbyres, of 1,600 acres (647.5 hectares) which ran between South Creek and the Northern Road on the south bank of South Creek.
-In 1817 he was granted Molles Maine of 1550 acres east of the Great South Road.
+In 1817 he was granted Molles, Maine, 1550 acres east of the Great South Road.

-George Molle was baptized in Mains, Berwickshire, Scotland on the 6th March 1773.
+George Molle was baptized in Mains, Berwickshire, Scotland, on 6 March 1773.
 George joined the Scots Brigade (94th Regiment) as an ensign and served in Gibraltar, The Cape of Good Hope, India, Egypt and Spain.
 He was promoted to Colonel and served at Gibraltar before transferring as the Colonel of the 46th Regiment of Foot when ordered to serve in the Colony of New South Wales.

-On the 20th March 1814, he was appointed Lieutenant-Governor of the Colony, second in command to Governor Macquarie.
+On 20 March 1814, he was appointed Lieutenant-Governor of the Colony, second in command to Governor Macquarie.

 George and his wife played an active part in the public life of the colony of New South Wales, patron of the Female Orphan School and a member of the committee for the Civilization, Care and Education of Aborigines.